orjansu/UnaCie/README.md

 > \> ghci /src/Interactive/Inter.hs

-Also please use a dark ANSI terminal.
+Also please use an ANSI terminal with light font on a dark background.

 # Getting started